Clete Boyer: The Yankee years

 After the 1963 season, Houk was promoted to general manager and Yogi Berra replaced him as field manager.
 Early on, the 1964 team slumped under Berra, especially Boyer, who batted .218 on the season.
 As Berra's managing improved, the team improved with it and won its fifth straight pennant by one game over the Chicago White Sox and two over the third place Baltimore Orioles.
 The Yankees faced the St. Louis Cardinals in the World Series with Clete playing against his brother Ken.
 The Yankees lost in seven games, but not before Ken and Clete became the first brothers to hit home runs on opposing teams in a World Series game.
 In the 7th inning of that seventh game, Ken homered off Yankee pitcher Steve Hamilton and exchanged nods with Clete.
 Clete returned the favor in the 9th after homering off Cardinal ace Bob Gibson.

 After the 1964 Series, Houk unceremoniously fired Berra (in mid-season the management, dissatisfied with Berra's work, made up their mind to fire him at the end of the season no matter what the Yankees did) and replaced him with Johnny Keane, who had managed the Cardinals to the World Series victory over the Yankees.
 In spring training of 1965 Boyer was involved in a fight in a Fort Lauderdale bar with a male model, Jerome Modzelewski.
-During the season, he did bat .251 with a career-tying 18 home runs, but the Yankees slumped to sixth place, their lowest finish in 40 years.
+During the season, he batted .251 with a career-tying 18 home runs, but the Yankees slumped to sixth place, their lowest finish in 40 years.
 In 1966 the Yankees fired Keane two weeks into the season, and Houk returned as manager.
 However, Houk's second managerial stint was far less successful than his first.
-With their talent and farm system both depleted, the Yankees finished dead last — the first time they had done so since 1912.
+With their talent and farm system both depleted, the Yankees finished dead last—the first time they had done so since 1912.
 After a season in which he hit .240 with 14 home runs, Lee MacPhail, who replaced Houk as general manager, traded Boyer to the Atlanta Braves for Bill Robinson, that year's Minor League Player of the Year.